 Prescription Drug Addiction

 Prescription drug addiction is a growing concern in our culture.
-Oxycontin, Percodan, Valium, Codeine, Librium, Morphine and other types of opioids are becoming more popular substances of abuse, particularly with alcohol.
-Like other forms of addiction, it knows no boundaries, affecting people of all races, educational levels, and economic backgrounds.
-Teenagers, adults, and even the elderly are all susceptible to becoming addicted to prescription drugs.
+Oxycontin, Percodan, Vicodin, Codeine, Morphine, Librium and other types of opioids are becoming more popular substances of abuse, particularly with alcohol.
+Like other forms of dependency, it knows no boundaries, affecting people of all races, educational levels, and economic backgrounds.
+Teenagers, adults, and even the elderly are all susceptible to becoming addicted to prescriptions meds

-The Cirque Lodge Sundance Utah exclusive drug rehab program is here to help when individuals become addicted.
+Our alcohol and drug rehab program is here to help when individuals become addicted.
 Many people become addicted to medications that have been prescribed by their physician for post-surgical pain, pain following an injury, or other valid medical reasons.
 Problems can develop when medications are not used as intended by the doctor or when they are used for long periods of time.
-Dependence to a prescribed drug is just as destructive as dependence to any other drug, and statistics show that individuals who abuse or are addicted to these drugs are also more likely to use illegal drugs.
+Dependence to a prescribed medication is just as destructive as dependence to any illicit substance, and statistics show that individuals who abuse or are addicted to these medications are also more likely to use these illegal drugs.

 Prescription Drug Symptoms of Addiction and Abuse

-People who fall into prescription drug abuse and become addicted to drugs develop a physical dependence on the drug and will go through withdrawal if they stop using it.
+People who fall into medication abuse and become addicted to drugs develop a physical dependence and will go through withdrawal if they stop using it.
 The withdrawal symptoms can be very uncomfortable and in some cases very serious.
 Often a medically supervised detoxification program is necessary.
-Detoxification is not a therapy, but it helps people get through the withdrawal symptoms so that they will be ready to participate in an effective drug rehab and prescription drug abuse program.
+Detoxification is not a therapy, but it helps people get through the withdrawal symptoms so that they will be ready to participate in an effective drug rehab treatment.

-Prescription drug addiction involves not only a physical dependence, but also a psychological need or craving for the drug in spite of the negative consequences that come from using it.
+Dependency involves not only a physical dependence, but also a psychological need or craving in spite of the negative consequences that come from using it.
 These negative effects can include loss of control, decrease in social interactions and recreational activities, ineffectiveness and inability to work, an increase in time spent obtaining and using drugs, and risk of overdose.
 This level of dependency also increases the risk of family struggles, medical complications and developing other behavioral or mental health disorders.

 Prescription Drug Types